Fantasy Springs Resort Casino in Indio to Host Weekend Job Fair

-An in-person job fair will be held this weekend at the Fantasy Springs Resort Casino in Indio, which is looking to fill upwards of 50 jobs, it was announced Monday.
+An in-person job fair will be held this weekend at the Fantasy Springs Resort Casino in Indio, which is looking to fill between 40 and 50 jobs.

 Due to the coronavirus pandemic, applicants must wear face coverings and submit to a temperature screening prior to entering the building.